About Low-Priced Securities

 Penny and Sub-Penny Stocks

-- Is priced under two dollars;
+- Is priced under five dollars

-- Is not traded on a national stock exchange or on NASDAQ;
+- Is not traded on a national stock exchange or on NASDAQ

-- May be listed in the "pink sheets" or on the Over The Counter (OTC) Bulletin Board;
+- May be listed in the "pink sheets" or on the Over The Counter (OTC) Bulletin Board

+Your sale of a penny stock may be reversed with a forced buy-in executed at the current market price, leading to potential large losses.
 The National Securities Clearing Corporation (NSCC), a subsidiary of DTC, enforces an "Illiquid Requirement" onto the clearing firm when one customer (or more than one customer in the aggregate, across the totality of customers of Apex Clearing Corp's correspondents) whose account is carried by Apex Clearing Corp sells more than 25% of the average daily trading volume of a security over the last rolling 20 business days.
 The Illiquid Requirement is a deposit ("charge") that the Clearing firm is required to post under certain circumstances.
 The amount of this requirement depends on the percentage of the ADV (Average Daily Value) represented by the open sales.
-The requirement has very little relation to the value of the trade, and is generally at least ten times the trade value and may be as high as one hundred times the trade value, or even more.
+The requirement has very little relation to the value of the trade and is generally at least ten times the trade value and may be as high as one hundred times the trade value, or even more.
 This requirement is incurred even if the customer owns the shares and even when Apex Clearing Corp has these shares long in its DTC account.
 If Apex Clearing Corp's customer creates a NSCC Illiquid Charge greater than $50,000, the offending trade or trades may be bought in on T+1, without notice to the customer.
 If a customer creates a second NSCC Illiquid Charge greater than $50,000 in a ninety-day period, in addition to the buy-in, the customer account may be subject to closure for ninety days.